Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/shading_language.md

 ------

 Arrays are containers for multiple variables of a similar type.
-Note: As of Godot 3.2, only local and varying arrays have been implemented.
+Note: As of Pandemonium 3.2, only local and varying arrays have been implemented.

 Local arrays
 ~~~~~~~~~~~~